Archive | Philosophical RSS for this section

 V.U.C.A. is actually the love child of and seems to be more acceptable in the business publication world than it’s predecessors F.U.B.A.R. and S.N.A.F.U. and may be followed by B.O.H.I.C.A. in the next pandemic.

 V.U.C.A. acts like a catch-all for the changing and evolving business and social environments that we had.
 Some of the outcomes of navigating V.U.C.A issues were great!
 Like the speed that restaurants adopted different technology just to serve a hot dog with to-go margaritas curb side, people that did not believe in Amazon now ordering everyday items you would pick up on the way home now delivered to your door without human contact. (this also finally meant not having to wait for that challenged individual in front of you to find their check book).
 Virtual meeting tools were adopted so we could stay in our pajamas waist down and save on gas.
 Traffic patterns for those of us that were deemed essential actually became tolerable and even though we seemed to master washing our hands, I think it would be useful to find a mass hysteria that leads to using turn signals next.
-I actually think some people thought masks saved them from being idiots on the road like my neighbor that masked up speeding through the neighborhood and ran through the stop signs while driving on the wrong side of the road while wearing his mask in his car all alone with the windows up.
-Although this same idiot did do some of these things before but now combined the activities like an full orchestra and not just the first chair of each activity.
+I actually think some people thought masks saved them from being idiots on the road.
+Take my neighbor that masked up speeding through the neighborhood and ran through the stop signs while driving on the wrong side of the road.
+All this while wearing his mask in his car all alone with the windows up.
+Although this same idiot did do some of these things before but now combined the activities like a full orchestra and not just the first chair of each activity alone.

 V.U.C.A also acts like a catch-all for the respective problems and ongoing repercussions to operations, business models, supply chains, inflated costs, and disruption to home life that we are still navigating through.
 Solutions that should have been simple had to be over thought for unnecessary contingencies and every plan you developed for the next day and week was blown up because someone you were connected to had a tickle in their throat and posted in on social media.